 As obvious as it may sound, the outboard motor is attached to the outside of the boat compared to inboards inside the vessel.
 Outboards are equipped with a discharge port whose purpose is to show the operator that water is flowing; therefore, overheating will be avoided.

-Now You Understand Why Boats Spit Out Water
+Now You Know The Answer To Why Do Boats Pump Out Water

-As you can see, there are numerous reasons why boats spit out water.
+As you can see, there are numerous reasons why boats and ships spit out water.
 Engineers have done an excellent job of utilizing the liquid in which the boats sit for multiple functions and, most importantly, cooling.
+Don’t confuse boat share the spit with water discharging from a boat.
+Boat share the spit is shared ownership of a large vessel and the time aboard is divided equally among the investors.
 The next time you’re walking the dock and friends or family look puzzled as to why water is pouring out the side of a boat, you can educate them.